doc4d/docs/docs/API/WebFormClass.md

 ---

-The `WebForm` class contains functions and properties allowing to handle your Qodly webform components. `4D.WebForm` objects are instantiated with the [`webForm`](../commands/web-form.md) command.
+The `WebForm` class contains functions and properties allowing to handle your Qodly web page components. `4D.WebForm` objects are instantiated with the [`webForm`](../commands/web-form.md) command.

 <details><summary>History</summary>